mozilla-services/queuey/docs/index.rst

 - RESTful HTTP API for easy access by a variety of clients, including AJAX
 - Authentication system to support multiple 'Application' access to Queuey with optional Browser-ID client authentication
+- A single deployment may support multiple Applications with varying message delivery characteristics, and authentication restricted queue access

 Queuey can be configured with varying message guarantees, such as:

 - Deliver once, and exactly once
 - Deliver at least once (and under rare conditions, maybe more)
-- Deliver usually at least once
+- Deliver no more than once (and under rare conditions, possibly not deliver)

 Changing the storage back-end and deployment strategies directly affects the message guarantee's.
+This enables the Queuey deployment to meet different requirements and performance thresholds.

 For more background on queuey, see `the Mozilla wiki section on queuey <https://wiki.mozilla.org/Services/Sagrada/Queuey>`_.